Dev-akks/face_beautify_android/README.md

 # Face Beautify Android

-This is the android project of face image beautification.
+This is the android implementation of face image beautification.

 By Zuming Huang and Zining Xu.